-Can you draw a picture and give your drawing a new hair style using a magnet wand and some pipecleaners?
+Draw a head of a person and give them a new hairstyle using a magnet wand and some pipe cleaners.

 We love this magnetic scavenger hunt from Inspiration Laboratories.

-Find out how strong your magnet is using felt, how many felt squares does it take to stop two magnet wands being attracted to each other?
+Find out how strong your magnet is using felt squares.
+Investigate how many felt squares it takes to stop two magnet wands from being attracted to each other.

-Can you extract iron from breakfast cereal?
+Extract iron from breakfast cereal.
 Remember to be very careful using strong magnets.

 If you’re looking for a great magnet set, this one from Learning Resources is our absolute favourite!

 Can you think of any more magnet experiments for us?

 Last Updated on October 17, 2023 by Emma Vanstone